-Courses carry 0 to 4 credits; however, most courses (that is, full-semester courses) carry 4 credits.
-Full-time registration is at least 12 credits per semester.
-Part-time registration is 1 to 11 credits.
+Courses carry 0 to 4 credits; however, most courses (that is, full-semester courses) carry 3 credits, with doctoral-level courses carrying 4 credits.
+Full-time registration is at least 9 credits per semester.
+Part-time registration is 1 to 8 credits.
 For persons who are completing degree program requirements at full-time equivalency, full-time certification status based on part-time registration is permitted at the discretion of the School of Theology.

-The payment of School of Theology tuition allows for semester registration of 12 to 18 credits.
-Students pay for each credit over 18.
-Students may attend in overload status (more than 18 credits) by permission of the student’s advisor, the registrar, and one of the deans (the assistant dean for student affairs or the associate dean for academic affairs).
+The payment of School of Theology tuition allows for semester registration of 9 to 14 credits.
+Students pay for each credit over 14.
+Students may attend in overload status (more than 14 credits) by permission of the student’s advisor, the registrar, and the Associate Dean for Academic Affairs).

 Auditing a Course

 An audited course will be charged at the normal School of Theology tuition rate.
 No credit is awarded for an audited course; an audited course therefore does not accumulate as credit or count toward the completion of a degree program.